MicrosoftDocs/architecture-center/docs/patterns/messaging-bridge-content.md

 ## Context and problem

-Many organizations end up in a situation in which their portfolio of IT systems uses multiple messaging infrastructures, e.g. by way of mergers and acquisitions.
-Others try to extend their current on-premises systems with cloud-hosted components for ease of maintenance, cost-effectiveness or other reasons.
-Yet others find themselves in a position where they need to integrate their newer systems with legacy ones.
+Many organizations end up in a situation in which their portfolio of IT systems uses multiple messaging infrastructures like MSMQ, RabbitMQ, Azure Service Bus, and Amazon SQS.
+This could be due to mergers and acquisitions, or even by extending their current on-premises systems with cloud-hosted components for ease of maintenance, cost-effectiveness or other reasons.

-One common solution to these challenges is dedicated integration through HTTP-based web services.
-In that approach systems being integrated are modified to include HTTP endpoints and/or clients in order to exchange the data.
+One common way developers try to tackle these challenges is by modifying the systems being integrated to communicate using HTTP-based web services.

 This approach has a number of drawbacks:
-- the applications being integrated must be modified (by adding an HTTP client on one side and an HTTP request handler on the other)
+- the systems must be modified (by adding an HTTP client on one side and an HTTP request handler on the other), retested, and redeployed.
 - HTTP endpoints must be hosted, adding to the complexity for making these services secure and highly-available
 - it is prone to network connectivity problems, requiring custom-build retry mechanisms